What are United MileagePlus miles worth?

 Calculations

-We see this with United, as there’s a 25% increase from the median to the mean (or average).
-That indicates that, even though only half of the searches Points Path tracked showed redemptions above 1.11 cents per mile, enough of those searches produced such outsized value that it raised the average redemption number to 1.39 cents per mile.
-To us, this means that there’s still some opportunity for additional value to be had when using UA miles.
+We see this to some degree with United, as there’s a 13% increase from the median to the mean (or average).
+That indicates that, even though only half of the searches Points Path tracked showed redemptions above 1.23 cents per mile, enough of those searches produced such outsized value that it raised the average redemption number to 1.39 cents per mile.
+To us, this means there’s still some opportunity to capture additional value when using UA miles.

 Conclusion